-Program (Japanese) name 材料加工プログラム

-(English) Program of Material Processing
+Program name (Japanese) 材料加工プログラム (English) Program of Material Processing

-1 Academic dear oo to bo A ogujrod - Bacholor's dograe in Engineering

-Academic degree to be Acquired : Bachelor's degree in Engineering
+1.Academic degree to be Acquired : Bachelor's degree in Engineering

 2.Overview

 The Program of Material Processing in Cluster 1 helps students acquire basic knowledge as mechanical engineers through the learning of basic mechanical subjects, drafting and design, and machine shop training at the Phoenix Workshop.
 Also, this program offers such materials-related specialized subjects as machine materials and materials science; specialized subjects related to the deformation and destruction of materials, such as material strength and elastic-plastic engineering; and specialized subjects that deal with the technology of forming processes, such as forming processes and machine processes.
 The program provides students with highly specialized education in the design, development, and use of functional materials, and in the principles of production and processing.
 Through such education, this program aims at nurturing engineers and researchers who, having a broader perspective on human-machine relations, energy, and environmental issues, are able to assume cutting-edge design and development roles in production engineering.
 In order for students to develop their perspectives in other related fields, while also gaining in-depth expertise, the program will be run not only by specialists from the closely-related Materials and Processing Program, but also by specialists from the other three programs in Cluster 1, as well as by highly-skilled technical personnel from the Phoenix Workshop.